bitcointranscripts/bitcointranscripts/tabconf/2024/supercharging-transactions-with-async-payjoin.md

 Payjoins are kind of designed to not be easily identifiable.
 And this is probably just a mistake on my part that I didn't include that.
 But there are examples online, specifically if you look up Waxwing, I believe he's done a lot of work on this.
-Waxwang, Waxwing, I guess Waxwing Payjoin, that's important.
+Waxwing, I guess Waxwing Payjoin, that's important.
 Come up to me after and I can try to find where he does this, because this is on Mastodon I think.
 He actually plays a game with people where he says, who can figure it out?
 He does a Payjoin and he asks people, where are the outputs going?